Janne Carlsson

-Biography
+Early life

-Carlsson was born in Stockholm, to Erik Carlsson (1893–1953) and Tyra Törnkvist (1901–1981).
+Carlsson was born on 12 March 1937 in Katarina Parish, Stockholm, the son of Erik Carlsson (1893–1953) and Tyra Törnkvist (1901–1981).
 His older brother, Leopold Fare (1926–1996), was an artist.
-Carlsson has one daughter.
+He also had one sister, Gerd Carlsson.
+Carlsson was the uncle of Michael Fare and paternal uncle of Pär Isberg.

+Career

 Carlsson's debut as an actor came in 1950.
 He is perhaps most famous for his roles in the comedies Repmånad (1979) and Göta kanal eller Vem drog ur proppen?
 (1981).
 Carlsson is also well known for playing lead roles in several film adaptations of the Swedish writer Stig Claesson's books, such as Vem älskar Yngve Frej (1973), På palmblad och rosor (1976) and Henrietta (1983).

-Carlsson was also a skilled drummer and featured on several albums of the 1960s, 1970s and 1980s, notably for fellow Swede, Doris, on the album Did you give the world some love today Baby.
+Carlsson was also a skilled drummer and featured on several albums of the 1960s, 1970s and 1980s, notably for fellow Swede Doris on the album Did you give the world some love today Baby.
 He was the 'Karlsson' of the Swedish jazz fusion/psychedelic rock duo Hansson & Karlsson that were active in the late 1960s, and performed together with musicians such as Dexter Gordon, Johnny Griffin and Jimi Hendrix.

+Personal life

+Carlson was from 1969 to 1988 married to the artist Eva Ljungdahl (born 1946).
+He was then in a relationship with Gurianne Sandven (born 1960).

+Carlsson had daughter Sara with Ljungdahl, who was in a relationship and had two children with Peter Settman.

+Death

-Carlsson died of liver cancer on 31 August 2017 at the age of 80.
+Carlsson died of liver cancer on 31 August 2017 in Kristianstad at the age of 80.
+The funeral service was held on 25 September 2017 in Katarina Church in Södermalm, Stockholm.
+Among the funeral guests were Lill-Babs, Per Ragnar, Johan Hedenberg, Christian Lundqvist, Bert-Åke Varg, and Joakim Nätterqvist.